Jawad-Jahangir-Soomro/Java_Journey_03_Operators_Keywords_and_ReadingInput/README.md

 By using access modifiers, we can control the visibility of classes, methods, and variables in our Java programs, which helps to improve code readability and maintainability.

 ### Some other Keywords.

+- <b>this</b> :

+    The this keyword refers to the current object in a method or constructor.
+The most common use of the this keyword is to eliminate the confusion between class attributes and parameters with the same name (because a class attribute is shadowed by a method or constructor parameter)

+- <b>new</b> :

+    The new keyword in Java instantiates a class by allocating desired memory for an associated new object.
+It then returns a reference to that memory.
+Many times, the new keyword in Java is also used to create the array object.
+The new keyword is followed by a call to a constructor, which instantiates the new object.

+- <b>static</b> :

+    The static keyword is a non-access modifier used for methods and attributes.
+Static methods/attributes can be accessed without creating an object of a class.

+- <b>import</b> :

+    import is a Java keyword.
+It declares a Java class to use in the code below the import statement.
+Once a Java class is declared, then the class name can be used in the code without specifying the package the class belongs to.
+Use the '*' character to declare all the classes belonging to the package.